codydunne/safelinks-cleaner/README.md

-# Safe Links and URL Defense Cleaner for Edge
+# Safe Links and URL Defense Cleaner for Superhuman & Edge

-This Edge extension removes the link rewriting added by Microsoft Defender for Office 365 Advanced Threat Protection and Proofpoint Essentials URL Defense.
+This Edge extension for use with SuperHuman removes the link rewriting added by Microsoft Defender for Office 365 Advanced Threat Protection and Proofpoint Essentials URL Defense.

-It is designed to work (but is buggy) for Superhuman, Gmail, and Outlook.
-(See [manifest.json](./manifest.json).)

 Links on the page are changed to the original link.